 Getting value from your Cap Table

-But just knowing the basic facts is not enough these days – you need to get insights that you can apply in the real world.
-This is where the Cap Table excels; in scenario modelling and a nifty little tool called a waterfall analysis.
+But just knowing the basic facts is not enough these days – you need to get insights that you can then apply in the real world, which is where the Cap Table excels.

-First off, what is scenario modelling?
-Well, imagine that your fundraising round with investors went great.
-So great, in fact, that you have had an incredible amount of term sheets (offers and terms of investment).
-Even with just a choice of two or three, it can be an overwhelming decision to make.
+Imagine your fundraising round with investors went great.
+So great in fact that you have an incredible amount of term sheets, offers and terms of investment.
+The choices you make in investors can directly impact the sustainability and success of your company and even having a choice of two or three can be overwhelming.

 Do you know who owns your company?